 Assignments is a Course Tool within Blackboard that allows Instructors to distribute assignments, and receive and grade students' completed work via an online dropbox.
 Assignments can have associated files, possible points, and due dates.
 Make sure to read and follow all instructions your instructor has given you before you complete the assignment.
 Certain types of assignments can be difficult to resubmit if you make a mistake.

 To submit an assignment, click on the link with the title of the assignment.
 You will be shown the Assignment Information, which includes the title, instructions, due date, and points possible.
 You may either type your submission in the box or attach a document you have already created for this assignment.

 It is generally recommended that you work offline and attach a file.
 If you lose internet connection, refresh the page, accidentally close the page, or experience any other interruption of your work while you are typing, you can lose all the content you have entered in the text editor.

 The Course Content section, also sometimes called Course Documents or Course Resources, typically contains files your instructor has uploaded that will be important in the class.
 Examples include a syllabus, schedule, course outline, readings, slides, videos, assignments, rubrics, lecture notes, or links to other websites or resources.

 - Accessing Course Content (written instructions)

 The Discussion Board is a Course Tool within Blackboard used to promote interaction and sharing of ideas within a course.
 Forums can be used for formal course-related discussion, questions or comments, or casual conversation.
 Discussion board forums may be graded or ungraded and each forum may contain one or more topics, each of which is called a thread.

 - Discussion Boards (written instructions)

-- Creating a Discussion Board Post (tutorial video)
+- How to Use Discussion Boards (tutorial video)

 - Creating a New Discussion Board Thread (tutorial video)